verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --noc_aggregate_bandwidth_weighting <float>

     Controls the importance of minimizing the NoC aggregate bandwidth.
 This value can be >=0, where 0 would mean the aggregate bandwidth has no relevance to placement.
-    Other positive numbers specify the importance of minimizing the NoC aggregate bandwidth to other NoC-related cost terms.
+    Other positive numbers specify the importance of minimizing the NoC aggregate bandwidth compared to other NoC-related cost terms.
     Weighting factors for NoC-related cost terms are normalized internally.
 Therefore, their absolute values are not important, and only their relative ratios determine the importance of each cost term.